The Petz recovery map for optical losses: Lossy Channel and its Petz Recovery Map

-When Result \ref{rst:1} does not hold and $\eta' = 1$, the Petz recovery map is an additive noise channel with noise matrix $Y_\mathcal{P} \geq 0$, or when $\eta' >1$, it is a phase-insensitive amplifier, with $\eta'$ corresponding to the amplification gain.
-Henceforth, we will call $\eta'$ a \emph{generalized transmissivity}, which can take values in range $[0,\infty)$.
+When \cref{result1} does not hold and $\eta^{\prime}=1$, the Petz recovery map is an additive noise channel with noise matrix $Y_{\mathcal{P}}\ge0$; or when $\eta^{\prime}>1$, it is a phase-insensitive amplifier, with $\eta^{\prime}$ corresponding to the amplification gain.
+Henceforth, we will call $\eta^{\prime}$ a generalized transmissivity, which can take values in range $[0,\infty)$.
+See Appendix~\ref{general solution} for the proof of \cref{result1}.

 Now, in many realistic cases, notably optical frequencies, the thermal environment of the forward channel is the vacuum to an excellent degree of approximation.
-It then follows from the condition \eqref{eq:con_lo} that the Petz map is a beam-splitter only when $\overline{n}_\sigma =0$, when the thermal prior is also chosen to be the vacuum (i.e., $\overline{n}_\xi = 0$).
-For all other thermal reference states, the Petz map is a phase-insensitive amplifier.
+It then follows from the condition (\ref{eq:result1_bound}) that the Petz map is a beam splitter only when $\overline{n}_{\sigma}=0$, when the thermal prior is also chosen to be the vacuum (i.e., $\overline{n}_{\xi}=0$).
+For all other thermal reference states, the Petz map acts as a phase-insensitive amplifier.
 It is intriguing that the Petz recovery map can, and often is, a phase-insensitive amplifier: qualitatively, it can be seen as trying to amplify the information left in the signal after the losses, rather than just trying to recover the average number of photons.

-Before analyzing this further, we mention a generalization.
-So far we have chosen both the environment $\xi$ and the reference state $\sigma$ to be thermal, the first due to the physical interpretation of $\mathcal{N}$ as losses.
-But very similar Petz maps are obtained for an arbitrary environment Gaussian $\xi$, when the reference state is chosen with $V_\sigma \propto V_\xi$.
-Further details are given in Appendix \ref{general solution}.